Principles for responsible investment

 Equinor Asset Management mainly provides investment services to Equinor Pension and Equinor Insurance.
 Assets under management are long-term, and diversification is one of the pillars of our investment philosophy.
 Our investments are therefore widely invested on a global basis.

 Investment decisions are made based on analyses of markets, industries and companies.
 Selected strategies target creating excess returns relative to selected benchmarks.
-Active investment strategies include identifying the risks and opportunities arising from factors related to environmental, social and governance (ESG) matters.
+Active investment strategies include identifying the risks and opportunities arising from factors related to environmental, social and governance (ESG) matters, including climate risk.
 The portfolio manager’s assessment of ESG factors, in addition to other factors, provides a comprehensive picture of risk and opportunities in each investment case.

 The principles for responsible investment apply to all funds, portfolios, asset classes and investment styles managed by Equinor Asset Management.